 The royal ship of Cheops, Khufu ship

-The oldest, largest, and best-preserved vessel from antiquity, the Cheops ship was found accidentally during the course of a clearance excavation at the Great Pyramid at Giza in 1954.
+Being the oldest, best-preserved and largest ship from antiquity, the Cheops ship was found accidentally during the course of a clearance excavation at the Great Pyramid at Giza in 1954.
 It is a 43 m barge that was reassembled and today is on display in a dedicated museum above the place where it was found.

-The ship was almost certainly built for Khufu (King Cheops) and was meant to carry the dead pharaoh with the sun god Ra across the sky.
+The ship was probably built for Khufu (King Cheops) and was meant to carry the dead pharaoh with the sun god Ra across the sky.
 Hence it is sometimes called Cheops "solar barge" or "Khufu ship".

 Since 2009 the excavation of a second solar barge at Giza has begun.